lyokha/vim-publish-helper/README.md

 runtime plugin/publish_helper.vim
 ```

-You may need to source other plugins, for example *TagHighlight* which makes
+You may need to source other plugins, for example *TagHighlight* which makes it
-possible to highlight tags generated by ctags.
+possible to highlight tags generated by program *ctags*.

 ### Customizing vim settings

-Starting from **version 0.7** *vimhl* accepts a new attribute *vars* to define
+Starting from **version 0.7**, *vimhl* accepts a new attribute *vars* to define
 global vim variables.
 The example of a custom *.vimrc.pandoc* script from the
 previous section contains definition of a global variable *g:PhCtrlTrans*.
 Now
 you can remove this definition from the script and set variable *g:PhCtrlTrans*
 dynamically from the filter only for those code blocks that require it.
 To
-accomplish this put the new attribute *vars="PhCtrlTrans"* in such code blocks.
+accomplish this, put attribute *vars="PhCtrlTrans"* in such code blocks.

 Global variables are also good for making selection between arbitrary
 conditions.
 Imagine that script *.vimrc.pandoc* has lines